ZakariaElKhaldi/PFE-Gestion-Scolaire/README.md

 2. Verify the file size is within limits
 3. Ensure you're authenticated before attempting uploads

+### "Invalid schedule data format from API" Error
+1. Check the browser console for the exact API response structure
+2. Verify the backend controller is returning data in the expected format
+3. Ensure the frontend service correctly handles the API response structure
+4. Try refreshing the page or restarting the backend server
+5. Check that the TeacherController.getScheduleByDay method is returning properly formatted data

 ### Feedback Submission Issues
 1. Make sure all feedback fields (course, rating, comment) are filled out
 2. Check that the API client is properly configured to use the correct base URL
 3. Verify that you have the necessary permissions (student role) to submit feedback
 4. **Auto-enrollment now activated**: Students will now be automatically enrolled in courses when submitting feedback
 5. If you see a "You have already submitted feedback for this course" error, you can only submit one feedback per course

+## Windows PowerShell Users
+If you're using Windows PowerShell, note that it uses different command separators than bash:
+1. The `&&` operator is not supported for command chaining
+2. Use the semicolon (`;`) instead: `cd backend; npm run dev`
+3. Or run each command separately

 ## Contributing